SJ0211/FridgeApp/README.md

 # FridgeApp
-Many widgets on one Pygame window
+many widgets on one pygame window